-- Before photographing or filming a child, obtain informed consent from the child and parent or guardian of the child (i.e., utilising a form in the relevant language and child-friendly approaches, including pictures). - Obtain prior documented consent from your manager to take photos, videos, voice recordings or document stories about children and program participants. - Informed consent includes explicit risk information relevant to the context, particularly where people are highly stressed or on the move. - Explain to the child and parent or guardian how the photograph or film will be used, in age-appropriate language and with an interpreter if necessary. - Take care that local traditions or restrictions for reproducing personal images are adhered to before photographing or filming a child. - Photographs, images and videos present children in a dignified and respectful manner and not in a vulnerable, disempowering or submissive manner. - Children are adequately clothed and not in poses that could be seen as sexualised or submissive. - Images are honest representations of the context and the facts. - File labels, meta-data or text descriptions do not reveal identifying information about a child when sending images electronically or publishing images in any form. - Explain that consent to use an image may be revoked if they change their mind, and how consent can be revoked. - Not identify children engaged in activities that may be culturally marginalised or challenge cultural norms for their own protection.
+- Before photographing or filming a child, obtain informed consent from the child and parent or guardian of the child (i.e., utilising a form in the relevant language and child-friendly approaches, including pictures). - Informed consent includes explicit risk information relevant to the context, particularly where people are highly stressed or on the move. - Explain to the child and parent or guardian how the photograph or film will be used, in age-appropriate language and with an interpreter if necessary. - Take care that local traditions or restrictions for reproducing personal images are adhered to before photographing or filming a child. - Photographs, images and videos present children in a dignified and respectful manner and not in a vulnerable, disempowering or submissive manner. - Children are adequately clothed and not in poses that could be seen as sexualised or submissive. - Images are honest representations of the context and the facts. - File labels, meta-data or text descriptions do not reveal identifying information about a child when sending images electronically or publishing images in any form. - Explain that consent to use an image may be revoked if they change their mind, and how consent can be revoked. - Not identify children engaged in activities that may be culturally marginalised or challenge cultural norms for their own protection.